syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 * Suspend and resume for appointment update.
 * Appointment Drag and Drop.

-## Limitations for .NET MAUI.

-* Android 5.0 (API 21) or higher.
-* iOS 10 or higher.
-* macOS 10.13 or higher, using Mac Catalyst.
-* Windows 11 and Windows 10 version 1809 or higher, using [Windows UI Library (WinUI) 3](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/).

 ## Known issues in .NET MAUI Scheduler

 * [Windows] Scheduler view swiping using the touch screen is not working.